satyadeb-toast/ToastLab360/README.md

-# ToastLab360: Empowering Remote Testing
+# ToastLab360: Empowering Remote Device Testing

 ToastLab360 is an idea to establish a Robust In-House Lab for testing Toast Android hardwares remotely.